-- As with any surgical procedure, there is risk involved potential complications accompanying cataract or implant surgery may include, but are not limited to the following: Lens dislocation, non-pigment percolates, corneal endothelial damage, high intraocular pressure, infection, iritis, corneal edema etc., - The safety of intraocular lens implantation has not been substantiated in patients with pre-existing ocular conditions (chronic drug myosis, glaucoma, amblyopia, diabetic retinopathy, previous corneal transplant, history of retinal detachment or iritis etc) Physicians considering lens implantation in such patients should explore the use of alternative methods of aphakic correction and consider lens implantation only if alternative is deemed unsatisfactory to meet the needs of the patients. - The long-term effect of intraocular lens implantation has not been determined.
-Therefore, Physicians should continue to monitor the patient's post-operative on a regular basis.
+- As with any surgical procedure, there is risk involved.
+Potential complications accompanying cataract or implant surgery may include, but are not limited to the following: Lens dislocation, nonpigmented percolate, corneal endothelial damage, high intraocular pressure, infection, iritis, corneal edema etc. - The safety of intraocular lens implantation has not been substantiated in patients with pre-existing ocular conditions (chronic drug myosis, glaucoma, amblyopia, diabetic retinopathy, previous corneal transplant, history of retinal detachment or iritis etc.) Physician considering lens implantation in such patients should explore the use of alternative methods of aphakic correction and consider lens implantation only if alternative is deemed unsatisfactory to meet the needs of the patient.

-- Patients with ocular pathology, e.g. glaucoma or Corneal diseases may not achieve the visual acuity of patients without such problems. - The intraocular pressure of implant patients with ocular pathology should be monitored postoperatively. - Patients who experience operative complications should be carefully monitored for occurrence of these complications. - The safety and effectiveness of the posterior chamber lens, if placed in the anterior chamber have shown to be unsafe in some cases. - The need for secondary iridectomy for pupillary block may be prevented by one or more iridectomies at the time of intraocular implantation. - The effectiveness of UV absorbing lenses in reducing the incidence of retinal disorder has not been established. - Improper handling or folding techniques may cause damage to the haptic or optic portions of hydrophilic foldable lenses.
+- The long-term effect of intraocular lens implantation has not been determined.
+Therefore, physicians should continue to monitor the patient's post-operative on a regular basis. - Patients with ocular pathology e.g. glaucoma or corneal diseases may not achieve the visual acuity of patients without such problems.
+The Intraocular pressure of implant patients with ocular pathology should be monitored post-operatively. - Patients who experience operative complications should be carefully monitored for occurrence of these complications. - The safety effectiveness of the lens.
+The IOL can be placed in posterior chamber. - The need for secondary iridectomy for pupillary block may be prevented by one or more iridectomies at the time of intraocular implantation. - The effectiveness of UV absorbing lenses in reducing the incidence of retinal disorder has not been established. - Improper handling or folding techniques may cause damage to the haptic or optic portions of hydrophobic foldable lenses.
 If lenses are not folded according to directions, optic tears may result.
-Physicians should not attempt to implant lenses that have radial optic tears.
+Physicians should not attempt to implant to implant lenses that have radial optic tears.